 2 Zebinas was admired by Maroun, who advised all who visited him to obtain Zebinas’ blessing.
 Maroun wished to be buried in Zebinas’ grave.

 Chapter 30 mentions Maroun only to say that Domnina emulated his life.
 Price states that St Maroun professed himself “the disciple of Zebinas”.
 However, this is not what the text says.
 Incidentally, as we have seen, “Zebinas” was also the name of a bishop of Antioch.
-It shows only that the name was not unique among Christians.
+Evidently, the name was not unique among Christians.

 It should not be forgotten that St Maroun lived before the great Christological battles which broke out.
 Disputes had begun, but not the great conflicts.
 The life of St Maroun was not the life of a controversialist: it was the life of a missionary of Christianity in a very disciplined form.
 Whether he was indeed the first hermit to live an open-air existence, as opposed to in a town, or in a desert cell, is not to my mind as important as the example of holiness.
 He was not so extreme as some others, as he had a small hut to which he could retire in extreme weather.
 That his way of life impressed contemporaries is not in doubt, and his exposure to the elements will have assisted in that.
 But that ascetic life was a means to an end: it is the end which is significant.